 Organizations who submit a LOI for their program will be expected to demonstrate how United Way funds would expand the program’s reach and impact beyond existing (non-United Way) support and be able to measure how their work leads to one or more of the United Way of Siouxland Goals.

 Agencies are not guaranteed funding if they advance past the LOI.
 Agencies will be required to submit a full grant application.
 Those applications will then be scored, with financial allocations determined by a group of volunteers.

 At the end of the funding cycle, which would be in three years.
 There is not an appeal process.

 Yes.
 After the Letter of Intent (LOI) process has been completed, there will be a grant orientation training about the application process.

 Source for Siouxland, formerly Comprehensive Strategy, is a collaborative, strategic community planning initiative for Siouxland.
 United Way of Siouxland serves as the Fiscal Agent for Source For Siouxland.

-In 2019, an expanded score was developed.
-This included: five global data indicators, enhanced data analysis, measurement of progress over time, and establishment of an infrastructure to engage the community based on the findings and opportunities.
+An expanded score was developed to include: five global data indicators, enhanced data analysis, measurement of progress over time, and establishment of an infrastructure to engage the community based on the findings and opportunities.

 Source for Siouxland partners with Growing Community Connections to see what can be done to address the issues in the community found from the indicators.

-Data collected from Source For Siouxland will be used to determine areas of focus for United Way of Siouxland in the new Open Funding Process.
+Data collected from Source For Siouxland was used to determine areas of focus for United Way of Siouxland in the Open Funding Process.